albertored11/bsptab/README.md

 Just clone the repo and run `make install` inside the repo directory.

-If you are using a pacman-based distro (Arch, Manjaro...), you can use [the AUR package](https://aur.archlinux.org/packages/bsptab-git/).
+If you are using a pacman-based distro (Arch, Manjaro...), you can use [the AUR package](https://aur.archlinux.org/packages/bsptab-git/) (if you like it, please leave a vote 😁).

 ## Usage